Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_semi_structured_data/tb_zts_semi_structured_data.md

 Within this section, we will conduct additional Semi-Structured Data processing to meet requirements.

 ### Step 1 - Introduction to Lateral Flatten
 To further extract the data our downstream users are asking for from our `menu_item_health_metrics_obj` column.
-Please execute the next query which will utilizes the Dot Notation functionality we just explored alongside Snowflakes [FLATTEN](https://docs.snowflake.com/en/sql-reference/functions/flatten) function and [LATERAL JOIN](https://docs.snowflake.com/en/sql-reference/constructs/join-lateral) capability to provide us with the first `ingredient` array we have been asked for.
+Please execute the next query which utilizes the Dot Notation functionality we just explored alongside Snowflakes [FLATTEN](https://docs.snowflake.com/en/sql-reference/functions/flatten) function and [LATERAL JOIN](https://docs.snowflake.com/en/sql-reference/constructs/join-lateral) capability to provide us with the first `ingredient` Array we have been asked for.

 >aside positive
 > **Flatten:** is a table function that takes a VARIANT, OBJECT, or ARRAY column and produces a lateral view.
 Flatten can be used to convert semi-structured data to a relational representation.